The Missouri Breaks: Production

-By the end of August, Brando had completed filming and left Montana.
-Nicholson stayed behind with the crew and cast.
-Production then headed to Red Lodge for two weeks to complete filming, and it officially wrapped in mid-September 1975.

 Reception

+Box office

+Missouri Breaks grossed $14 million domestically (United States and Canada), against a production budget of $10 million.

+Critical response

 Coming on the heels of Brando and Nicholson's Oscar-winning turns in The Godfather and One Flew Over the Cuckoo's Nest respectively, the film was highly anticipated, but became a notorious critical and commercial flop.

-Vincent Canby's review in the New York Times cited "an out-of-control performance" by Brando.
+At the time, Vincent Canby's review in The New York Times cited "an out-of-control performance" by Brando.

-Brando agreed to accept $1 million for five weeks' work plus 11.3% of gross receipts in excess of $10 million.
-Nicholson agreed to accept $1.25 million for 10 weeks work, plus 10% of the gross receipts in excess of $12.5 million.
-(Nicholson later sued producer Elliott Kastner for unpaid wages.)
-Despite its two stars, Missouri Breaks reportedly earned a domestic box-office gross of $14 million.

-Xan Brooks of The Guardian sees the film as having ripened over the years: "Time has worked wonders on The Missouri Breaks.
-On first release, Arthur Penn's 1976 Western found itself derided as an addled, self-indulgent folly.
-Today, its quieter passages resonate more satisfyingly, while its lunatic take on a decadent, dying frontier seems oddly appropriate...Perhaps for the last time, there is a whiff of method to (Brando's) madness.
-He plays his hired gun as a kind of cowboy Charles Manson, serene and demonic".
+Since its release, the reception of the film has improved.
+In 2003, Xan Brooks of The Guardian wrote: "On first release, Arthur Penn's 1976 Western found itself derided as an addled, self-indulgent folly.
+Today, its quieter passages resonate more satisfyingly, while its lunatic take on a decadent, dying frontier seems oddly appropriate...".

-As of July 2021, the film holds an 81% "fresh" rating on Rotten Tomatoes, based on 27 reviews.

 In other media

 In M. Night Shyamalan's 2021 film Old, Rufus Sewell's character repeatedly asks the other characters if they remember the title of a film that starred Marlon Brando and Jack Nicholson.
 The character in the film, a surgeon named Charles, suffers from schizophrenia, then develops dementia as he ages.
 Shyamalan explained that the character's question was based on a conversation he had with his father, Dr. Nelliyattu C. Shyamalan, who also has dementia: "I've never seen [The Missouri Breaks]...It's from my dad, who actually has some dementia, and he would not stop talking about Jack Nicholson and Marlon Brando, this movie that they were in.
 And I was like 'Dad, I have never seen it.'
 And he goes, 'Jack Nicholson!
 Marlon Brando!'
 And he kept going on and on about it.
 I was like 'Dad, I'm putting this in a movie if you keep talking about this.'
 And he did."